-FVTPL is a residual category for debt instruments.
-Any debt instrument, which does not meet the criteria for categorization as at amortized cost or as FVTOCI, is classified as at FVTPL.
+FVTPL is a residual entegory for debt instruments.
+Any debt instrument, which does not meet the criteria for categorization as at amortized cost or iv.
+Equity investments

 In addition, the Company may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
 However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
 The Company has not designated any debt instrument as at FVTPL.